Parallax1738/bike-shop-2/README.md

 docker volume rm bike-shop_dbData # or whatever you found in the command
 ```

-Then, you can restart the docker container by running:
+Then, you can restart, and rebuild the docker container by running:

 ```
-docker-compose up
+docker-compose up --build
 ```

 ## Before changing anything in the Docker container